-In September 2020, Washington State University’s Paul G. Allen School for Global Animal Health (Allen School) was awarded a $6 million grant from the U.S. Agency for International Development (USAID) through the Feed the Future Animal Health Innovation Lab, focused in Nairobi, Kenya will serve to address public health challenges related to agriculture and food security.
+In September 2020, Washington State University’s Paul G. Allen School for Global Health (Allen School) was awarded a $6 million grant from the U.S. Agency for International Development (USAID) to lead the Feed the Future Innovation Lab for Animal Health, focused in Nairobi, Kenya, the program will address animal health challenges related to agriculture and food security.

 The lab will identify interventions to address livestock diseases, particularly East Coast Fever (ECF), and develop capacity in-country in both research training and institutional development for long-term impact.

-The Allen School’s Global Health – Kenya will lead the Feed the Future Animal Health Innovation Lab program taking an interdisciplinary approach to addressing livestock diseases, working in partnership with scientists from the University of Nairobi, International Livestock Research Institute, Kenya Agriculture and Livestock Research Organization, and the Kenya Medical Research Institute
+The Allen School’s Global Health – Kenya will lead the Feed the Future Innovation Lab for Animal Health program taking an interdisciplinary approach to addressing livestock diseases, working in partnership with scientists from the University of Nairobi, International Livestock Research Institute, Kenya Agriculture and Livestock Research Organization, and the Kenya Medical Research Institute.

-Feed the Future Animal Health Innovation Lab components include:
+Feed the Future Innovation Lab for Animal Health components include:

 - Improvement of the Infection and Treatment Method vaccine